A Deeper Look At The Financials And Valuations For Argonaut Gold

 Figure 7 - Source: Own Estimates

-I have also included at what gold price the company is FCF neutral for the year with a low production volume and high cost, it warrants a few comments.
+I have also calculated at what gold price the company is FCF neutral for the year with a low production volume and high cost, it warrants a few comments.
 Any gains from derivatives have just been added to revenues.
 We know that 58,800 ounces are hedged via options and we will disregard any timing effects related to that.
 The price of gold needs to average $1,279/oz for the full year for the company to be FCF neutral.

 Figure 8 - Source: 2019 Financial Report